The Junction of Immersive Analytics and Virtual Reconstructions -- A Case Study on the Mausoleum of Emperor Maxentius: Discussion

 However, not only software is required.
-A relevant direction is to assess specific and established workflows from IA and how they can be transferred and used in Virtual Archaeology.
-It could also be valuable to compare the effectiveness of immersive environments with traditional methods of archaeological data analysis.
+A relevant direction is to assess specific and established workflows from IA and how they can be transferred and used in virtual archaeology.
+It could also be valuable to compare the effectiveness of immersive environments with traditional methods of archaeological data analysis by evaluating the performance of experts on related tasks, such as identifying archaeological units.
 Lastly, it would be interesting to see the effect of new metaphors for representing inherent information, such as levels of certainty, volumes of objects, sizes, usage, or chronological embedding.

-Therefore, there are a great number of opportunities in the future in this intersection, which should be discovered and evaluated together with domain experts to gain further insights into the usage of the Maxentius Mausoleum specifically and cultural heritage objects in general.
+Therefore, there are numerous opportunities in the future at this intersection, which should be explored and evaluated together with domain experts to gain further insights into the use of the Maxentius Mausoleum, specifically, and cultural heritage objects in general.